-The set of pre-installed apps is amazing and contains everything you need when beginning with Linux Mint 19.
-In case you are not satisfied with a particular software or looking for extra apps, you can use the simple Software Manager with thousands of apps sorted through different categories.
+The set of pre-installed apps is impressive and contains everything you need when beginning with Linux Mint 19.
+In case you are not satisfied with a particular software or looking for more apps, you can use the simple Software Manager to get them.

-Hardware support is admirable, and the system will offer you an option to create timeshift points, which are restore positions to save your system in case something goes sideways.
+Hardware support is admirable, and the system will offer you an option to create timeshift points.
+These are restore points to save your system in case something goes sideways.

 It is easy to figure out why that many users love Linux Mint 19.
 It is safe, reliable, beautiful, and suitable for beginners, which makes it the winning combination in the world of Linux distros.

 If you are a fan of using Python programming language, you can make your life easier by using Python Pip.
 It is a package management utility that allows you to install and manage Python software packages easily.
 Ubuntu doesn’t come with pre-installed Pip, but here…